Loading...

 Real estate appraiser licensing follows a tiered path.
 Each level builds on the previous one with additional education and experience.

-Scope: The scope of practice is the appraisal of those properties which the state-certified Supervisory Appraiser is permitted by his/her current credential and that the Supervisory Appraiser is competent to appraise.
+Scope: The scope of practice for the Trainee Appraiser classification is the appraisal of those properties which the state-certified Supervisory Appraiser is permitted by his/her current credential and that the Supervisory Appraiser is competent to appraise.

 Degree: None required

-Scope: Non-complex 1-4 residential units with transaction value less than $1,000,000; complex 1-4 residential units with transaction value less than $400,000; vacant land designated for 1-4 residential use.
-Excludes subdivision development appraisals.
+Scope: Non-complex 1-4 residential units with transaction value less than $1,000,000; complex 1-4 residential units with transaction value less than $400,000; vacant or unimproved land for 1-4 residential use or highest and best use for 1-4 residential units.
+Excludes subdivision development analysis/appraisal.

 Degree: Associate degree or equivalent